yuesong-feng/wheelib/README.md

 wlib is header-only, avoiding many problems related to compiling, static/dynamic library, etc.

-wlib trust operation system by considering all system calls should return properly, which may be dangerous in production environment requiring high stability
+wlib trust operation system by considering all system calls should return properly, which may be dangerous in production environment requiring high stability.

+wlib is for unix system now, Windows may be supported later.

 wlib includes C99 <stdbool.h> for delicate bool/true/false